-Understanding the nature and control of plant diseases that affect our lives is the central mission of the Department of Plant Pathology at the University of Arkansas.
-It strives to maintain a balanced inventory of programs in both basic and applied research.
-The Department of Plant Pathology conducts research, extension, teaching and service focused on understanding and controlling plant diseases.
-The Department Faculty focus on disease management in crops, fungal plant pathogen biology, host/pathogen genetics, molecular host-pathogen interactions, nematology, virology, plant bacterial pathogens, and biological control.
-The Department is dedicated to educating the next generation of agricultural scientists as well as the general public and agriculture industry about plant diseases and appropriate management methods that balance environmental and economic concerns.
-Our programs are actively supported by federal, state, and private sources - providing a stimulating atmosphere for student achievement and professional reward.
+Understanding the nature and control of plant diseases that affect our lives is our central mission.
+We strive to maintain a balanced inventory of programs in both basic and applied research in plant pathology.
+We conduct research, extension, teaching, and service focused on understanding and controlling plant diseases.
+Faculty focus on disease management in crops, fungal plant pathogen biology, host/pathogen genetics, molecular host-pathogen interactions, nematology, virology, plant bacterial pathogens, and biological control.
+We are dedicated to educating the next generation of agricultural scientists as well as the general public and agriculture industry about plant diseases and appropriate management methods that balance environmental and economic concerns.

-Plant virology in the Department of Plant Pathology provides expertise in the areas of molecular virology, and virus-vector interactions.
+Plant virologists provide expertise in the areas of molecular virology and virus-vector interactions.
 Areas of emphasis include the study of the molecular basis of viral pathogenesis.
 Vector studies are aimed at determining the properties of viruses and vectors that are responsible for the specificity of plant virus transmission by aerial vectors.
-(Tzanetakis)

 Biological control research has a long tradition at the University of Arkansas, including the first biological herbicide for weed control in a field crop, Collego.
 The tradition in biological control has continued with current research efforts in the use of cultural practices to enhance suppressive indigenous microflora and understanding the ecology of biological control agents.